No matter how long or short your stay is in Sydney, there’s no doubt that you need to do at least one coastal walk.

 Rose Bay to Watson’s Bay

-Wooloomooloo to Circular Quay
+Wooloomooloo to Barangaroo via Circular Quay

-Bundeena Drive to Marley
+Bundeena Drive to Little Marley Beach

 Seven Bridges Walk

-Get on board the annual Cancer Council charity walk that takes you 27km over the Sydney Harbour Bridge, Pymont Bridge, Anzac Bridge, Iron Cove Bridge, Gladesville Bridge, Turban Creek Bridge and Fig Tree Bridge.
+Highlights: Sydney Harbour Bridge, Pymont Bridge, Anzac Bridge, Iron Cove Bridge, Gladesville Bridge, Turban Creek Bridge and Fig Tree Bridge.

 Clovelly to Maroubra